ProyectoIntegrador2018/pos/DEPLOYMENT.md

 ## Deploying the frontend

+> Deployment of the frontend website is done automatically everytime master is updated.
+However, there's also the option to trigger the deployments manually.

+### Manual Deployment

 First, you need to install the Netlify CLI and then login to your Netlify account:

 `npm install -g netlify-cli`